 You will have many doctor's visits over the course of nine months but that first prenatal visit can be the most exciting.
-A positive urine or blood test for pregnancy is one thing, but having the obstetrician talk to you about the upcoming changes and fetal growth, brings more tangibility to the fact that a baby is on the way.
-During the first prenatal visit, there are things that will occur and questions you need to ask.
+A positive urine or blood test for pregnancy is one thing, but having the doctor or midwife talk to you about the upcoming changes and fetal growth, helps the reality of your pregnancy sink in.
+This visit makes things real.

 With so much excitement, a checklist is important to help you remember all the things you can expect and should ask.
 Asking question swill also help you get a feel of the doctor's bedside manner and opinions on pregnancy care, labor, and delivery.
 You will likely leave with a due date and advice on eating healthy, exercising safely, and taking vitamins.

 What should happen at the first prenatal visit?